babeheim/polygyny-puzzle/README.md

   source('./run_all.R')
 ```

 with the project folder as the working directory.
-If all goes well, the project analysis will execute step-by-step and all results written into the folder.
+If all goes well, the project analysis will execute step-by-step and all results written into the folder (taking about 4 hours to complete on a relatively modern desktop computer).

 The project is maintained by Bret Beheim (beheim@gmail.com) and Cody Ross (cody_ross@eva.mpg.de) and is hosted at https://github.com/babeheim and https://github.com/ctross/Publications/tree/master/polygynypuzzle.